Neo-fascism: Indonesia

 Adolf Hitler's propaganda which advocated the hegemony of "Greater Germany" inspired similar ideas of "Indonesia Mulia" (esteemed Indonesia) and "Indonesia Raya" (great Indonesia) in the former Dutch colony.
 The first fascist party was the Partai Fasis Indonesia (PFI).
 Sukarno admired Nazi Germany under Hitler and its vision of happiness for all: "It's in the Third Reich that the Germans will see Germany at the apex above other nations in this world," he said in 1963.
 He stated that Hitler was 'extraordinarily clever' in 'depicting his ideals': he spoke about Hitler's rhetorical skills, but denied any association with Nazism as an ideology, saying that Indonesian nationalism was not as narrow as Nazi nationalism.

 Israel

-In Israel, various fascist movements exist.
-Notably, Kahanism gained influence as the conflict between Israel and Palestine continues to persist.
-The kahanist party Otzma Yehudit ("Jewish Power") has widely been described as fascist.
-Noted Israeli sociologist Eva Illouz has described the party leader of Otzma Yehudit, Itamar Ben-Gvir, as representative of Jewish fascism.
-Ben-Gvir once kept a portrait of the Israeli terrorist and mass murderer Baruch Goldstein in his living room, sparking outrage.
+Kahanism ideology was described by Ehud Sprinzak as a "quasi-fascism".
+Noted Israeli sociologist Eva Illouz has described Itamar Ben-Gvir, the leader of political party Otzma Yehudit, as representative of Jewish fascism.
 In 1980, the Journal of Palestine Studies published an article describing the rise of fascist movements in Israel and support from governmental institutions.

 Japan

 After World War II, neo-fascism and ultra-nationalism were ostracized from mainstream politics in Germany, while in Japan, they were partially related to major right-wing conservative politics.
-Since 2006, all prime ministers of Japan's LDP have been members of far-right ultranationalist Nippon Kaigi.
+Since 2006, all LDP-aligned prime ministers of Japan have been members of the far-right ultranationalist Nippon Kaigi.

+In the 2025 Japanese House of Councillors election, Sanseitō, an ultraconservative and nationalist party defined as far-right, gained popularity.
+It has been described as restorationist, xenophobic, and anti-immigration.
+The party is opposed to gender equality and LGBT people and rights, and critics laws to protect them and inform on the topic.
+On defense, it advocates abolishing Article 9 of the Japanese Constitution for Japan to remilitarize, increase in the defense spending up to 2% of GDP and obtain nuclear weapons.
+The leader of the party, Sohei Kamiya, has been accused of anti-Semitism, and opposes gender equality.
+The party and its leader have been the subject of various controversies related to historical revisionism on the Second World War: the Pacific War wasn't a war of aggression; during the Battle of Okinawa, the Imperial Japanese Army didn't kill local people; there were no Nanjing Massacre and comfort women; Japan didn't invade China, it defended itself against terrorist attacks; the communists sent spies into the Japanese government to push it into war against China, the USSR and the USA.
+The party supports the creation of a new constitution, which does not include "sovereignty of the people" or "fundamental human rights", the Emperor is the ruler of the nation, and has been described as "dictatorial".